tfabris/BlueGigaEmpeg/README.md

-  - If you can't reach the RESET/PAIR button, then it is also possible to initiate pairing from the USB debug connection, via a connected laptop, by enabling the "typeZtoPair" flag variable in the Arduino software.
+  - If you can't reach the RESET/PAIR button, then it is also possible to initiate pairing from the USB debug connection, via a connected laptop, by enabling the "typeZtoPair" flag variable in the Arduino sketch.
 See ["Debug Bluetooth connection if needed"](#debug) for more information.